RoelofSetsFire/data-processing-1/30 Homework/60 Interactivity/10 Javascript Interactivity.md

 canvas-elements and slightly offset from the mouse pointer.
 First create this div make sure it shows the temperature and date of the point that is under the cross-hair.
-Make the tooltip move with the mouse (that is update is position when a mousemove-event is fired.
+Make the tooltip move with the mouse (that is update its position when a mousemove-event is fired).

 The tooltip should not be showing the entire time and thus we will implement a delay to the moment that it shows up.
 Make sure that the drawing and updating